red-ant/au-non-disclosure/au-non_disclosure_agreement.md

 #### exemptions

-employees, related body corporates, directors, officers, advisers, contractors
+the employees, related body corporates, directors, officers, advisers, contractors

 `Guidance` These are other people that the recipient is able to provide the confidential information to.
 Be careful who you allow to receive it!